It seems as though eating a healthy diet has become more and more complicated over the years.

 Just know that gluten-free foods are not automatically healthier.
 In fact, gluten substitutes may actually increase calorie content and contribute to weight gain.

-Myth #5 Low-fat foods are better for you
+Nutrition Myth #5: Low-fat foods are better for you

-When trying to watch our weight, the low-fat option may be tempting, we can still have our favourite treats, without extra calories.
+When trying to watch our weight, the low-fat option may be tempting.
+We can still have our favourite treats, without extra calories.
+Or can we?

 Unfortunately, your good intention may leave you worse off!